Pecan Pie Cobbler

 Pecan Pie Cobbler combines traditional pecan pie filling with a light, fluffy biscuit topping!
 A much easier alternative to pecan pie, and a great dessert for Thanksgiving.

-I made this Pecan Pie Cobbler when I realized that I started making a pecan pie, and realized I didn’t have any frozen pie crusts in the freezer.
+I made this Pecan Pie Cobbler when I realized that I started making a regular pecan pie and realized I didn’t have any frozen pie crusts in the freezer.
 Whoops.
-Lucky for me, this cobbler turned out WONDERFUL!
+Lucky for me, this easy pecan pie cobbler recipe turned out WONDERFUL!

 You’ve got to love a happy accident!